Protect files in transit and at rest

-To protect data in transit, Dropbox uses SSL/TLS for data transfer, creating a secure tunnel protected by 128-bit or higher AES encryption.
-Primary storage of Dropbox user data at rest is currently in multiple secure data centers, where it's stored in discrete file blocks that are fragmented and encrypted using 256-bit AES.
+To protect file data in transit, Dropbox uses SSL/TLS for file transfer, creating a secure tunnel protected by 128-bit or higher AES encryption.
+Dropbox file data is stored in discrete file blocks that are fragmented and encrypted using 256-bit AES.
+Not all mobile media players support encrypted streaming, so media files streamed from our servers aren't always encrypted.
 Additionally, we support perfect forward secrecy, flag all authentication cookies as secure, and enable HSTS.

 Deletion recovery and version history